 Leveling the playing field

 Small-change apps make investing accessible to everyone, without breaking the bank.
-Only 54% of American households own stocks, with 84% of the market belonging to households in the top 10% of net wealth.
+Slightly over half (58%) of American households own stocks, with 89% of the market belonging to households that earn more than $100K or more.
 Investment apps allow anyone with a smartphone and some spare change to have a chance to grow their money.
-Unlike mutual funds, which often require a minimum investment of $500-$3,000, these apps let you allocate mere pennies towards your investments if that’s all you have to spare.
-For example, the Ashton Kutcher-sponsored app Acorns allows people to mindlessly invest their spare change, by rounding credit card purchases up and investing the extra change across a number of stocks.
+Unlike mutual funds, most of which often require a minimum investment of $500-$5,000, these apps let you allocate mere pennies towards your investments if that’s all you have to spare.
+For example, the celebrity-sponsored app Acorns allows people to mindlessly invest their spare change, by rounding credit card purchases up and investing the extra change across a number of stocks.
 Such apps provide a solution for lower-income Americans to save.

 Steady saving wins the race

-Twenty percent of people ages 25-34 have less than $1000 saved in total, and most people start saving altogether at a later age.
 Small-change investment apps allow people to start saving earlier, and as is the case with most saving, time will grow your stash from small change into real money.
 Like Acorns, UK-based app Moneybox rounds up spare change from credit card purchases, saves it for you, and funnels it into investments.
 While small change sounds, well, small, let’s do the math.
-As Techworld aptly puts it while describing the UK-based app Moneybox: “It’s small change, but given the average user makes 120 transactions per month and rounds up on average 28p [39 cents] per transaction, that’s about £36 [$47] saved each month and about £440 [$564] saved per year.”
+For example, say that the average user makes around 120 transactions per month and rounds up on average almost 40 cents per transaction.
+The small change adds up, as it’s nearly $48 saved each month and about $576 saved each year.
 Though not a significant enough amount of money to hurt your day-to-day dealings, over time, these investment apps will help your money will grow into something substantial.

 Simplicity, simplicity, simplicity